fourhu/pulsar-admin-openapi-go/docs/PublishRate.md

 `func (o *PublishRate) HasPublishThrottlingRateInMsg() bool`

 HasPublishThrottlingRateInMsg returns a boolean if a field has been set.

+### GetPublishThrottlingRateInByte

+`func (o *PublishRate) GetPublishThrottlingRateInByte() int64`

+GetPublishThrottlingRateInByte returns the PublishThrottlingRateInByte field if non-nil, zero value otherwise.

+### GetPublishThrottlingRateInByteOk

+`func (o *PublishRate) GetPublishThrottlingRateInByteOk() (*int64, bool)`

+GetPublishThrottlingRateInByteOk returns a tuple with the PublishThrottlingRateInByte field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublishThrottlingRateInByte

+`func (o *PublishRate) SetPublishThrottlingRateInByte(v int64)`

+SetPublishThrottlingRateInByte sets PublishThrottlingRateInByte field to given value.

+### HasPublishThrottlingRateInByte

+`func (o *PublishRate) HasPublishThrottlingRateInByte() bool`

+HasPublishThrottlingRateInByte returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)